 Appointments are welcome and encouraged.
 Make an appointment with the library in advance to ensure that materials can be retrieved from our secure storage area prior to your visit.
 Staff usually cannot retrieve materials while you wait.

-Appointments outside of operating hours are subject to staff availability and should be made at least two weeks in advance.Request appointment
+Appointments outside of operating hours are subject to staff availability and should be made at least two weeks in advance.Request online appointment

 Directions, parking, and public transportation